 Difficult: CFS => 0.5.

 Based on these equations the classification may be done for any parameter set.
 The classification matrix for the different cases is presented below in Fig. 13.

+Alternatively the authority may also find the appropriate way to use the performance model laid down in paragraph 2 of Annex 4 Appendix 3 for the classification of the scenario difficulty.

 Figure 13